phaylali/amazigh-date-api/README.md

 ## 🕰️ How It Works

-- Converts the current Gregorian date into the Amazigh calendar by adding +950 years.
+- Converts the current Gregorian calendar to the Julian calendar by subtracting 13 days, and then from the Julian calendar into the Amazigh calendar by adding +950 years.
 - Time is based on Moroccan Standard Time (Africa/Casablanca timezone).
 - Includes Tifinagh month names and optional digit conversion using IRCAM-style numerals.